 Compare the resulting extension with the values specified for the Extension attributes of the Default elements in the Media Types stream.
 The comparison shall be ASCII case-insensitive matching.

 If there is a Default element with a matching Extension attribute, then the media type of the new part shall be compared with the value of the ContentType attribute.
 The comparison might be case-sensitive and include every character regardless of the role it plays in the content-type grammar of RFC 7231, or it might follow the grammar of RFC 7231.
-[Editor's note: This statement is undesirable, since the result becomes unpredictable.
-But what do existing implementations do? ]

 If the media types match, no further action is required.